-She titled her head, a sly smile creasing her face.
+She titled her head, a sly smile creased her face.
 Then she chuckled and slapped his knee.

 "I like you."
-She stood, shaking her long mane of hair.
+She stood with a shack of her long mane of hair.
 "Beyond the stars, lives a planet, a country, a town, a house.
 In it a babe who cries for her father.
-Do you think you can find her.:
+Do you think you can find her?"

 "Possibly."
 Oliver blinked.